nobodyscripts/LeafBlowerScript/Readme.md

   - Replaced old coords system with new classes; cPoint, cRect, cColour etc
   - Added DebugLog and VerboseLog
   - Added some checks on libs when loaded in a secondary script
+  - Added individual settings update when script gains new settings instead of reset all to default

 - Hotkeys
   - Added new systems to handle both the hotkeys for ingame and the script.